nemoDreamer/nemoDreaming-v5/README.md

 - **Build-time fetching:** queries execute during static generation, eliminating client-side API calls and rate limit concerns

 This showcases TypeScript integration with GraphQL in a way that avoids heavyweight code generation tools while maintaining type safety.

+### :floppy_disk: Layered Caching for Markdown Content

+The work pages lean on a three-tier cache to keep builds and navigation fast:

+- **In-memory reuse:** `getCachedPosts()` memoizes the shallow post list during a process lifetime, so repeated calls never hit disk after first load
+- **Build-time JSON cache:** `loadWorkPostsForCache()` writes a trimmed payload (no Markdown body, no image metadata) to `public/posts-cache.json`, letting the runtime skip Markdown parsing entirely in production
+- **Scripts for control:** `bin/posts-cache-generate.ts` regenerates the cache after content edits, while `bin/posts-cache-clear.ts` removes it when you want a fresh read from source

+In development, if the cache file is missing the loader quietly regenerates it on the fly, so you can iterate without manual steps.

 ### :card_index_dividers: Opinionated Import Sorting